 Marlow Place - the towns most flamboyant house

 The first recorded owners of the land on which Marlow Place stands were the Farmer family.
-It was later purchased by the Borlase family, and eventually passed to Alice Borlase, third daughter and co-heiress of William Borlase, founder of the school which still exists in West Street.
-Alice married John Wallop, who was the great-grandson of the regicide Robert Wallop.
-It was thought until recently that their third son, also John, built Marlow Place.
+It was later purchased by the Borlase family, and eventually passed to Alice Borlase, third grand-daughter and co-heiress of William Borlase, founder of the school which still exists in West Street.
+Alice married John Wallop, the great-grandson of the regicide Robert Wallop.
+It was thought until recently that their third son, John Wallop 1st earl of Portsmouth, built Marlow Place.

 The discovery on-line of the will of Alice Borlase, by then Alicia, Lady Wallop, has thrown this into doubt.
 In 1721 she was recorded in a court case as 'of Great Marlow' and later left her "Capital Mansion" in Great Marlow to her debt-ridden son-in-law, Henry Herbert and Ashburton Frowde, an early civil servant who seems to have been a friend.
-They were both left money in shares to finance the upkeep of the property, and the suspicion must be that the legacy was intended to help with Henry’s money problems.
+They were both bequeathed money in shares to finance the upkeep of the property, and the suspicion must be that the legacy was intended to help with Henry's money problems.
 The plan failed because Alicia died in 1744 at the age of eighty-six, having outlived both her legatees.
 Neither had any surviving close relatives, so Marlow Place was probably sold off immediately by a group of distant Frowde relatives and the creditors of Henry Herbert.
 This would explain the house’s lack of early documentation.

 In 1720 Alicia's son John had employed Thomas Archer to rebuild Hurstbourne Park, at that time the Wallop family home in Hampshire, as a grand Palladian mansion.
 It appears that Archer then designed this High Baroque house in Marlow for Alicia Wallop, where one of the ground floor bricks has the date 1730 inscribed by a mason.

 George, Prince of Wales in 1716

-The Prince, who enjoyed driving his own carriage, often drove over from Windsor to Marlow.
-Frederick, Prince of Wales, the eldest son of George II, also used to visit Marlow Place.
-He, too, was on very bad terms with his father.
-There are definite links between the Wallops and the Hanoverian royal family.
+There are intriguing links between the Wallops and the Hanoverian royal family.
 Alicia’s daughter Mary was for many years lady-in-waiting to Princess Anne, a daughter of George II.
-Her son John was a prominent Whig politician, therefore of the Prince of Wales’s party, and only a few years younger than the Prince.
+Her son John was a prominent Whig politician, therefore of the Prince of Wales's party, and only a few years younger than the Prince.

-By 1760 the Land Tax records show that the house was owned by a person not resident in the area.
-It was later acquired by the Clayton family.
-It is tempting to think that this took place in 1772, when the complete household furnishings of Marlow Place were sold off.
-Another extract from the Reading Mercury in that year, this time advertising the house to let, informs us that the previous tenant was Admiral Forbes.
+By 1762 the Land Tax records show that the house was owned by a person not resident in the area.
+It was later acquired by the Clayton family, possibly in 1772, when the complete household furnishings of Marlow Place were sold off.
+An extract from the Reading Mercury in that year, advertising the house to let, informs us that the previous tenant was Admiral Forbes.
 He was a naval hero who had become a high-ranking official at the Admiralty.
 In the early 1790s the house, together with much other property in the town, was sold to Thomas Williams of Temple House.
 The Williams family owned, and rented out, Marlow Place until 1921.

-Some of these tenants are known: Rev. Thomas Gwynn (1869), Lady Rushout (1883), William Powley (1895).
-William Niven F.S.A. and J.P. was the tenant from 1903 – 1921, when he purchased the house.
+Some of the tenants are known: Rev. Thomas Gwynn (1869), Lady Rushout (1883), William Powley (1895).
+William Niven F.S.A, J.P. was the tenant from 1903 – 1921, when he purchased the house.
 He died in the next year, but his widow lived there until 1924, when the property was purchased by J H Watts J.P.
-(1928) and his widow Mrs Watts (1931).
-It was unoccupied for a time in the 1930s, when there was even talk of demolishing it in favour of a new cinema.
-In the end, only the stable block was knocked down, and the house survived with the cinema a few yards to the west.
-During WWII, it was a ‘shadow’ factory, then a girls ‘finishing’ school in the 1950s and 60s.
+After the death of his widow in the early 1930s the house stood empty for some years.
+At one point there was even talk of demolishing it in favour of a new cinema.
+Eventually, only the stable block was knocked down, and the house survived with the cinema a few yards to the west.
+During WWII, it was a ‘shadow’ factory, then a girls 'finishing' school in the 1950s and 60s.
 At present it has yet another use, as a suite of offices.

-The brick-built house has five storeys: a brick-floored deep basement which originally housed the coal store, wine cellar and food storage, ground floor kitchen and service quarters, the main reception rooms on the piano nobile, a bedroom floor, and a huge cruciform attic whose only windows are the four semi-circular lights in the centre of each pediment.
-It is seven bays wide and six bays deep, almost square in cross-section.
+The house has five storeys: a brick-floored deep basement which originally housed the coal store, wine cellar and food storage, ground floor kitchen and service quarters, the main reception rooms on the piano nobile, a bedroom floor, and a huge cruciform attic whose only windows are the four semi-circular lights in the centre of each pediment.
+It is seven bays wide and six bays deep; almost square in cross-section.
 Each side has four large pilasters supporting an architrave which runs right round the house, the brickwork of these being particularly fine.
 The central pairs of pilasters are surmounted by a cornice and pediment in stone.
-The pilasters originally had large stone vases above them.
+These pilasters originally had large stone vases above them.

-The eight third-storey rooms are smaller, probably designed for family guests and servants.
+The eight fourth-storey rooms are smaller, probably designed for family guests and servants.
 One, containing two full-length glass-fronted armoires with original plasterwork pediments, has south and west facing windows, making it a warm and welcoming sun-trap.
-A fireplace with a later grate contains tiles showing pictures of children’s games from the early part of the 19th century.
+A fireplace with a later grate contains tiles showing pictures of children's games from the early part of the 19th century.
 This is known as the nursery, but the satyr’s heads in the plasterwork suggest that its original use is more likely to have been as a boudoir.
-There were two winding staircases, referred to, for obvious reasons, as ‘snail stairs’, going from basement to roof, in the body of the building on either side of the reception room.
-These relatively flimsy wooden staircases were replaced during the Second World War by more durable concrete ones, and were never returned to the house.
-An attic storey is squeezed in under the roof, with steeply sloping ceilings and exposed rafters..
+There were two winding staircases, referred to, for obvious reasons, as 'snail stairs', going from basement to roof, on either side of the reception room.
+These relatively flimsy wooden staircases were replaced during the Second World War by more durable concrete ones, and were sadly never returned to the house.
+An attic storey with steeply sloping ceilings and exposed rafters is squeezed in under the roof,

-As is often the case, many alterations have been made over the years.
+Many alterations have been made to the house over the years.
 The south front balcony was covered by a Victorian conservatory, later removed.
 The flights of steps on the south side were removed in about 1970.
 Chimney pieces were added to the main rooms in about 1770, with a particularly elegant one in the saloon, which was later known as the drawing-room.
 The stone vases which capped the pilasters have vanished.
-The site was for many years completely surrounded by a 10-foot-tall brick wall with an inset wooden door.
+The site was originally completely surrounded on the south by a 10-foot-high brick wall with, for many years, only an inset wooden door.
 During the 20th century, part of this wall was lowered and the door replaced with the splendid wrought iron gates (Grade II listed) which are still in place.
-The stables on the west side, which were not in the same style as the house, were removed in 1937 and an Odeon cinema built there, later, in about 1960, renamed the Regal.
-This, in its turn, was demolished in the 1970s and replaced by an office block called Regal House.
-Parts of the garden, which had included a tennis court in Victorian times, were sold for housing, and the remainder has been converted to a car park.
+The stables on the west side, which were not in the same style as the house, were removed in 1937 and an Odeon cinema built there, later renamed the Regal.
+This, in its turn, was demolished in the 1970s and replaced by Regal House, a block of offices.
+Large parts of the garden, which had included a tennis court in Victorian times, were sold for housing, and the remainder has been converted to a car park.